 If your defaulted student loans have been placed with Reliant Capital, here's what you need to know about the debt collection agency.

 What is Reliant Capital Solutions

 Reliant Capital Solutions is a collection agency hired by the Department of Education to handle federal loans in default.
+In the past, RCS has used ConServe Debt Collection Agency as a subcontractor.
 In 2016, the company was awarded a $196.6 million contract to collect defaulted debts.
 The contract is set to expire on September 30, 2024.